cruesli/Amazon-review-generator/README.md

 text-generator.py predicts a text and also does statistical operations on the result

 plot.py is used to plot the training result using data from data.txt

+dataset_stat.py is what we used to get stats from the dataset